mbrugman67/BusPirate-docs-hugo/content/docs/overview/probehooks.md

 +++
 weight = 50
-title = 'Probe Hooks'
+title = 'Probes and Hooks'
 +++

-# Probes and Hooks

 There’s a bunch of ingenious ways to tap signals in an electronic circuit.
 Probe hooks have small wire claws that grab onto a chip leg, and a spring that retracts to hold it into place.
 The right hook depends on what you’ll be connecting, and how much space you have available.